-All applicants must audition live in New York City (or, now, internationally; see above) or by submitting an audition recording.
-We strongly encourage everyone who can to attend the live auditions, but we understand that not everyone is able to travel to New York City (or other location) to audition.
-You must indicate your desired audition method on your online application form.
-Note: If you are a vocalist living in North America, you are required to audition live.
+All applicants must audition live in New York, at one of our Regional Auditions, or by submitting an audition video using Acceptd.
+We strongly encourage everyone to attend the live auditions, but we understand that not everyone is able to travel to New York or regionally to audition.
+Applicants must indicate their desired audition method on their Common Application.

-All auditions (live and recorded) are judged for
+All auditions (live and recorded) are primarily judged on the following criteria:

 The audition is the primary evaluation tool for both acceptance to the BFA program and scholarship consideration.
 New School Jazz scholarships, all merit-based, are awarded at the time of admission and included in the letter of acceptance.

-Live auditions take place on campus at The New School in February, March, and April for fall semester admission and in October for spring semester admission.
-See the Audition Schedule.
-After submitting your application (and, if required, receiving a favorable prescreening review), you will be sent a link to self-schedule your audition at an available date and time.
-When selecting your audition date and time, please select the earliest time slot available on your chosen date to ensure that your time will not have to be moved to fit that particular day’s schedule.
+Live auditions take place on campus at The New School in February, March, and April for fall semester admission and in November for spring semester admission.
+After submitting their application and pending a favorable pre-screen review, applicants will be sent an email to self-schedule their audition, choosing from the available dates and times.
+When selecting the audition date and time, applicants must select the earliest time slot available on the chosen date to ensure that their audition will not have to be moved to fit that day’s schedule.

-Applicants perform their live auditions with a rhythm section composed of current students.
-The audition review panel consists of New School faculty members.
+Applicants perform their live auditions with a rhythm section composed of current New School students.
+The audition review panel consists of New School faculty members and administrators.

 The audition room is set up with a full drum kit, piano, bass amp, guitar amp, or vocal PA system, as needed.
 Applicants are required to bring their own instruments (except drums, piano, and acoustic bass applicants), music, instrument cables, and any additional equipment they need to perform.

 Bass applicants may audition on a New School instrument provided they reserve it in advance.
-Reserve an instrument via email once you have confirmed your audition time.
+Applicants may reserve an instrument by email once they have confirmed their audition time.

-Drum applicants must audition using the drum kit provided by The New School and are not allowed to use their own cymbals.
+Drum applicants must audition using the drum kit provided by The New School and must use the cymbals provided with the kit.

-All audition recordings must be made with a live rhythm section.
-Recordings done with pre-recorded accompaniment will not be accepted.
+Every effort should be made to record video auditions with live accompanists; if that is not possible, pre-recorded accompaniment tracks are acceptable.
 While the audio of audition recordings should be high quality, we do not require applicants to record their auditions in a professional studio.
-All audition recording files must be clearly labeled with the applicant's name, the instrument, and the title of each track.
+All video audition files must be clearly labeled with the applicant's name, the instrument, and the title of each track.

-Audition recordings must be received at the Office of Admission by the following deadlines:
+Video auditions must be received at the Office of Admission by the dates indicated on the Application Instructions.